Bankruptcy and family trusts

-Therefore, it is usual practice for the discretionary trust trustee to decline to continue making contributions to the bankrupt beneficiary.
+Therefore, it is usual practice for the family trust trustee to decline to continue making contributions to the bankrupt beneficiary.

-Because discretionary trusts make the trustee the legal owner of the trust’s assets, the assets are generally protected from creditors when one or more beneficiaries faces bankruptcy.
+Because family trusts make the trustee the legal owner of the trust’s assets, the assets are generally protected from creditors when one or more beneficiaries faces bankruptcy.

-Setting up a discretionary trust can be a wise choice for families looking to pass assets between generations while making considerable tax savings and protecting their assets from anybody involved who becomes bankrupt.
+Setting up a family trust can be a wise choice for families looking to pass assets between generations while making considerable tax savings and protecting their assets from anybody involved who becomes bankrupt.